brosius02/Spring-2020-CSCI-560-Data-Management/Lectures/Chapter 03.md

     ![](../Resources/figure18.png)

-  ## 2.5 Deveop Data Governace Strategies
+  ## 2.5 Develop Data Governace Strategies
   + A data governance startegy defines the scope and approach to governance efforts.
   + related to business strategy, data management strategy, and IT strategy.
   + should be implemented iteratively as the pieces are developed and approved.